ellcrys/elld/README.md

 ### Tasks
 - [x] **Cryptocurrency**:
-On complemetion of this task and it's sub-tasks, the client will be able to join a network, transfer and receive the native coin, mine blocks and achieve consensus using Bitcoin's Nakamoto consensus.
+On complemetion of this task, the client will be able to join the network, mine blocks, transfer the native coin, achieve consensus using Bitcoin's Nakamoto consensus and provide a Javascript environment for constructing custom behaviours and interacting with the client.
    - [x] Account-based Architecture
    - [x] Nakamoto Consensus
    - [x] RPC Client/Server